doganmehmet/plootra-dev/content/post/2023-01-27-testing-shiny-with-simple-markdown-document/index.en.md

 ### How can we make a custom Hugo shortcode and reuse it in future content? (for Hugo sites only)

 Here comes the power of Hugo!
 It makes our life easier.
-If you are already using Hugo and unfamiliar with the shortcodes, please visit the below Hugo documentation and tutorial.
+If you are already using Hugo and unfamiliar with the **shortcodes**, visit the below [Hugo](https://gohugo.io/) documentation and tutorial to learn about it.

 The Hugo documentation for custom shortcodes: https://gohugo.io/templates/shortcode-templates/